cnkieffer/Northern_Red_Oak_Climate_Change_Analysis/README.md

 5. I used the Clip processing tool in QGIS to select only the fire data within the current northern red oak range, future northern red oak range at low (RCP 4.5) emissions, and future northern red oak range at high (RCP 8.5) emissions.
 6. After selecting the fire range data accordingly, I used the Heatmap processing tool in QGIS to take the fire point data and project it as the number of fires within the oak range.
 This allows for a better identification of hotspots of reoccurring fire incidences.
 7. I then exported 6 separate maps for different data visualization.
+8. The final maps used the project coordinate system EPSG: 4326 and the map scale was set at 1:11289743.

 ### Map Summary